anseki/jquery-plainoverlay/README.md

 # plainOverlay

 The simple jQuery Plugin for customizable overlay which covers a page, elements or iframe-windows that is specified. plainOverlay has basic functions only, and it has no image files and no CSS files.
-Just one small file (9KB minified).
+Just one small file.

 **See <a href="http://anseki.github.io/jquery-plainoverlay">DEMO</a>**